paperclip-ui/legacy-paperclip/packages/paperclip-vscode/README.md

-This extension allows you to create [Paperclip](http://paperclip.dev) UIs in realtime.
-Paperclip is a UI primitive language centered around increasing the speed, safety, and accuracy of developing web interfaces.
+**Paperclip is a UI language centered around increasing the speed, safety, and accuracy of developing web interfaces**.
+This extension allows you to build them in realtime.

 Documentation for for this extension can be viewed [here](https://paperclip.dev/docs/getting-started-vscode).